trafficonese/leaflet.extras2/cran-comments.md

 0 errors v | 0 warnings v | 0 notes v

-* This is a patch release for the leaflet 2.2.0 release.
+* This release includes new features and improvements